google/briolette/docs/design/explainers/technical_overview.md

 ## Tickets

 - Tickets are operator-signed randomized TTCs with policy attributes
-  - E.g., revocation group numnbers, lifetime, transaction value limits, etc
+  - E.g., revocation group numbers, lifetime, transaction value limits, etc
 - Tokens can only be transferred to valid, signed tickets
-  - they are used to bind a recieved token to the wallet
+  - they are used to bind a received token to the wallet
 - The next transfer must use the secret key associated with the fixated credential
 - Wallets must request tickets from the operator to transact
 - Operators can link some tickets together, based on issuance policy, but not all